Tihi321/ts-utils/README.md

 - **Api**

-  - `fetchApi` &mdash; Enables for ease use of fetch on node and browser, woth options for generating query string and prefix
+  - `fetchApi` &mdash; Fetch helper with options for generating query string and prefix, takes custom fetchCallback for usage if node-fetch should be used

 - **Browser**
   - `isBrowser` &mdash; Detects if code is running in a browser